 DIVISION 155.057.
 (F). - DESIGN FOR TENANT FLEXIBILITY.
-Principal buildings proposed for commercial use or mixed-use, and having a minimum of 5,000 square feet of floor area, shall be designed for tenant flexibility.
 The design of the first story and second story commercial spaces shall anticipate restaurant requirements.
 Accommodations for restaurant venting and sewage utilities such as grease traps and interceptors shall be purposefully designed into the building.
 Such designs shall anticipate potential commercial power and gas load needs for existing and future tenants.
 In addition, buildings shall provide maximum clear space between interior columns for first story retail and activity spaces.
-Designs for tenant flexibility shall be included in construction documents that are required for building plan review.
+Designs for tenant flexibility shall be included construction documents that are required for building plan review.

 DIVISION 155.057.
 (G). - INSTRUCTIONS FOR SITE PLAN SUBMITTALS.

 This Division 155.057 (G) sets forth the standards applicable to the development and to the modification of buildings and other elements of the built environment within private lots.
 All site plans required by this Division 155.057 (G) are subject to administrative review and approval by the Director of Planning.
 All site plans submitted for review and approval shall demonstrate compliance with: